 Academic Integrity and Disciplinary Procedure for Academic Misconduct

 Academic integrity is one of the highest values held by the University of West Alabama.
-Academic integrity compels everyone in the University community-faculty, staff, and students alike-to conduct his or her work with honesty, transparency, and honor.
+Academic integrity compels everyone in the University community-faculty, staff: and students alike-to conduct their work with honesty, transparency. and honor.
 In all academic courses, a commitment to academic integrity entails working within the established codes and respecting intellectual property and its proper use.
 The enforcement of the academic integrity policy, then, is intended to protect the integrity of the University as well as the honor and standing of its students.

-Academic dishonesty is defined as any attempt made by a student that potentially could have given them an ill-gained advantage in any academic pursuit that would not have been available if left solely to the student’s own abilities and performance.
-Academic dishonesty includes, but is not limited to, cheating, assisting in cheating, plagiarism, theft or possession of examinations or other unauthorized class materials, submitting the same assignment in more than one course without the instructors’ consent, knowingly furnishing false academic information (such as falsified transcripts or excused absences, especially medical documents) to the University, altering or attempting to alter a grade or information on any University record, misrepresenting oneself to submit work for another student, or enlisting someone else to submit work falsely for oneself.
+Academic dishonesty is defined as any attempt made or action taken by a student that potentially could have given them an ill-gained advantage in any academic pursuit that would not have been available ifleft solely to the student's own abilities and performance.
+Academic dishonesty includes, but is not limited to, cheating, assisting in cheating, plagiarism, the use of A11ificial Intelligence content generators (except as allowed or required by the instructor). theft, selling, or possession of examinations or other unauthorized class materials, submitting the same assignment in more than one course without the instructors' consent, knowingly furnishing false academic information (such as falsified transcripts or excused absences, especially medical documents) to the University, altering or attempting to alter a grade or information on any University record, misrepresenting oneself to submit work for another student. or enlisting someone else to submit work falsely for oneself.

 - Having the student rewrite the assignment, with or without a grade penalty

-- Giving the student an “F” or a zero for the assignment or a portion of the assignment
+- Giving the student an "F" or a zero for the assigmnent or a portion of the assignment

 - Giving the student an "F" for the course, if justified by the seriousness of the offense